-In making an application for asylum in the United States, the applicant’s apparent honesty and truthfulness is critical.
-After all, most asylum applicants don’t arrive in the U.S. with documents or other direct evidence of the threats or persecution that they experienced.
+In making an application for asylum in the United States, the applicant's honesty and truthfulness is critical.
+After all, most asylum applicants don't arrive in the U.S. with documents or other direct evidence of the threats or persecution that they experienced in their home country.
 Winning a grant of asylum is largely up to their ability to recount their experiences completely, consistently, and persuasively.
-Any indication that the applicant is lying or fabricating even minor portions of their claim puts the whole story into doubt.

-Fraud is taken very seriously by the decision makers at U.S. Citizenship and Immigration Services (USCIS) or the Executive Office of Immigration Review (EOIR).
-At the very least, a fraud finding by USCIS will result in a denial of asylum, which (unless the person has some other right to remain in the U.S.) will automatically put the applicant into removal (deportation) proceedings before an Immigration Judge at the EOIR.
+Fraud is taken very seriously by the asylum decision makers, namely the officials at U.S. Citizenship and Immigration Services (USCIS) and (where the applicant is already in removal proceedings) the Executive Office of Immigration Review (EOIR).
+At the least, a fraud finding by USCIS will result in a denial of the person's affirmative asylum application, which (unless the person has some other right to remain in the U.S.) will automatically put the applicant into removal (deportation) proceedings before an Immigration Judge at the EOIR.

-What if USCIS denies the applicant’s asylum request, but the person has some other valid status in the U.S. to fall back on, such as a student or work visa?
-The USCIS officer reviewing the case is expected to refer any instances of fraud to Immigration and Customs Enforcement (ICE).
+The USCIS officer reviewing the case is, however, expected to refer any instances of fraud to Immigration and Customs Enforcement (ICE).
 That agency will then follow up and investigate the matter further.
-If it believes the applicant to have committed fraud, it may place the person in removal proceedings.
+If it believes the applicant to have committed fraud, it can place the person into removal proceedings and strip them of their alternative immigration status.

 USCIS’s first opportunity to ferret out fraud usually occurs when reviewing the Form I-589 and supporting documents that an applicant submits in order to request asylum.
 The reviewing officer will look for such things as: